annajersey/woocommerce-price-levels/readme.txt

 == Description ==

-This is an example WooCommerce plugin
+WooCommerce plugin for products can be offered at different prices for different customer roles.

 == Installation ==